euc-releases/iOS-WorkspaceONE-SDK/README.md

 # Workspace ONE Software Development Kit Swift Package
 This repository contains the Swift package description for the Workspace ONE software development kit (SDK) for iOS.
 You can integrate the SDK into your app using Swift package manager in Xcode.

-For detailed information about the Workspace ONE SDK and managing internal apps, See the [Omnissa Developer Portal SDKs](https://developer.omnissa.com/sdks/) page and navigate to the appropriate area.
+For detailed information about the Workspace ONE SDK and managing internal apps, see the [Omnissa Developer Portal SDKs](https://developer.omnissa.com/sdks/) page and navigate to the appropriate area.

 This SDK is free and public.
 To obtain technical support for the use of the SDK, please submit a Support Request (SR) via [Omnissa Customer Connect](https://customerconnect.omnissa.com/home) to get help from the Omnissa Global Customer Services (GCS).